kissg1988/seafile-openwrt/README.md

 <code>src/gz seafile file:///mnt/packages/seafile</code>

-If you want to install the packages to an external location other than the / [root] directory, issue the following commands on your router (set the value of IPKG_INSTROOT to the destination directory):
+If you want to install the packages to an external location other than the / [root] directory, issue the following commands on your router (set the value of IPKG_INSTROOT so that it points to the destination directory):

 <code>opkg install libfuse shadow-useradd bash libncurses sudo procps-pkill</code>